YoshitakaMo/localcolabfold/README.md

 - **Structure inference and relaxation will be accelerated if your PC has Nvidia GPU and CUDA drivers.**
 - **No Time out (90 minutes and 12 hours)**
 - **No GPU limitations**
-- **NOT necessary to prepare prepare the large database required for native AlphaFold2**.
+- **NOT necessary to prepare the large database required for native AlphaFold2**.

 ## FAQ
 - What else do I need to do before installation?
 Do I need sudo privileges?